jacklinton/Microblog/README.md

 The purpose of this activity is the create a microblog running from a Sinatra based sql server.

+“…the dreaded Isla de Muerta.
+It’s an island that cannot be found, except by those who already know where it is.” —Jack Sparrow

 The key concept is “hiding in plain sight.”

 The properties of this blog that I will attempt to implement may include the following: